-- 1.1 THAT the Audit and Risk Committee notes that there have been no allegations of whistle blowing reported through the Whistle Blowing Policy (SO 2/20). - 1.2 There have been no requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2019. - 1.3 THAT the Audit and Risk Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Management of Information Framework, Standing Order 1/5, Appendix 4, (attached as Appendix 2).
+- 1.1 THAT the Audit and Risk Committee notes that during the period of 1st April 2019 until 31st March 2020 there were no whistleblowing allegations reported through the Whistle Blowing Policy (SO 2/20). - 1.2 THAT the Audit and Risk Committee notes that during the period of 1st April 2020 until 31st March 2021 there was 1 allegation of whistleblowing that was reported through the Whistle Blowing Policy (SO 2/20). - 1.3 During both reporting periods from 1st April 2019 31st March 2020 and 1st April 2020 31st March 2021 there were no requests to commence a 'RIPA authorisation' under The Regulation of Investigatory Powers Act 2000 at the West Midlands Fire Service. - 1.4 THAT the Audit and Risk Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Management of Information Framework, Standing Order 1/5, Appendix 4, (attached as Appendix 2).